 By making content easy to read, site visitors will be able to browse content faster and easier, which could help conversion rates.
-A few ways to help make content more skimable includes using bullet points, adding engaging headlines and sub-headlines, keeping paragraphs short, and using visuals.
+A few ways to help make content more skimmable include using bullet points, adding engaging headlines and sub-headlines, keeping paragraphs short, and using visuals.

 Font Size & Type

 There’s a silly formula I heard one time to know the best font size to use on a website: (audience age / 2) = font size.
-On a serious note, consider using a larger font size for adult audiences (e.g. 14px), while it should be fine to use smaller fonts for younger audiences (e.g. 12px).
-Also, I would stick to well-known fonts such as Verdana and Arial since many people are already used to reading content in this formats.
+On a serious note, consider using larger font sizes for adult audiences (e.g. 14px), while it should be fine to use smaller fonts for younger audiences (e.g. 12px).
+Also, I would stick to well-known fonts such as Verdana and Arial since many people are already used to reading content in these formats.

 CRO Tip #2: Improve Product & Article Pages

 If you’re an e-commerce site, test various types of button text, such as Customers Who Bought This Item Also Bought, Frequently Bought Together, Related Products, and We Recommend, to see which one works the best with potential customers.
 For article pages, consider testing different looks and text to encourage visitors to sign up for your e-newsletter and read your content in the future.

 Social share buttons are a great way to generate referral traffic and increase brand exposure since site visitors are sharing your amazing content with their social networks.
-And depending on who you ask, social shares can also increase the number of inbound links to your site, which can have an impact on SEO.
+SEO works harder and can go further when utilized with other marketing tactics such as social.
+Wherever there’s a search box, there’s SEO.

 A successful blog or article section does not come without its readers.
 Allow visitors the opportunity to interact with the website and be heard if they choose to speak since their opinion matters.
 It’s also a way for you to connect and be more personable with your readers.
 Of course, enabling comments varies from website to website, so only consider this option if it works for you.